 Convictions that will negatively affect your green card application are aggravated felonies, crimes of “moral turpitude,” or illegal drug involvement.
 You can read about each of these conviction types in this section.

-U.S. immigration law describes a crime of “moral turpitude” as a crime committed with “evil intent.”
-The way U.S. Citizenship and Immigration Services (USCIS) decides that a criminal conviction involves “evil intent” is entirely subjective.
+U.S. immigration law describes a crime of moral turpitude as a crime committed with “evil intent.”
+The way USCIS decides that a criminal conviction involves “evil intent” is entirely subjective.
 Generally, USCIS determines that someone committed a crime with “evil intent'' based on whether the immigration courts and USCIS have previously decided in a similar criminal case that the crime’s intent was malicious.

 Some criminal convictions that USCIS has described as under “moral turpitude” include:

 These crimes make you inadmissible to the United States.
 Sometimes you can waive inadmissibility for some crimes of moral turpitude in the immigration process.
 This means you can ask USCIS to make an exception for you.

 it is complicated to waive inadmissibility due to violent crimes and those involving torture.
 And a murder conviction disqualifies you from getting a green card altogether.
 If a court has found you guilty, or you pled guilty to a crime of moral turpitude and would like to waive it, it’s a good idea to speak with an immigration attorney.

 Drug-related criminal convictions can also affect your green card application.
 For immigration law purposes, drug involvement covers drug trafficking, personal use convictions, and possession of controlled substances convictions.
 Drug crimes involving more than 30 grams of controlled substances will make you inadmissible, which generally disqualifies you from applying for U.S. lawful permanent residence.